People of Naugatuck

 Institute of Electrical and Electronics Engineers

-In 1949 Dr. Noble set up Motorola’s semi-conductor research lab in Phoenix, AZ. which eventually became the Semiconductor Products Division of Motorola.
+In 1949, Dr. Noble set up Motorola’s semiconductor research lab in Phoenix, AZ., which eventually became the Semiconductor Products Division of Motorola.
 His research there helped improve the capabilities of transistors used in everything from portable radios to computers.

 During Dr. Noble’s time at Motorola he held a variety of positions including Director of Research; General Manager of the Communications Division; Vice President and Director of Motorola, Inc.; Vice President and Director in charge of the Communications Division; Group Executive Vice President and Vice Chairman of the Board and Chief Technical Officer of the Corporation.
 His designs and technical developments at Motorola led to the company becoming a major electronics and communication manufacturer.